MT-MRT/MRT-Camera-Calibration-Toolbox/README.md

 ## Citation

-So far no publication has been written on the current toolbox, we recommend the following paper for citation of the geometric calibration of cameras in several spectral ranges:
+Please cite the following paper when using our toolbox it in your research project:
 ```BibTeX
 @INPROCEEDINGS{Schramm2020,
   author  = {Schramm, Sebastian and Rangel, Johannes and Aguirre Salazar, Daniela and Schmoll, Robert and Kroll, Andreas},